 If you are happy with the care you have received, or a service by any of our staff, please let us know, please click below to complete our Letters of Appreciation Form or send a letter to the Practice Manager or any of the Doctors at your usual surgery, feedback is always very much appreciated.Letters of Appreciation Form

-If you have any feedback or suggestions for making changes or improvements to the way we provide our services, please click below to complete our suggestions/feedback form, or send a letter to your usual surgery FTAO of the Practice ManagerFeedback Form
+If you need to report a general issue, provide feedback or have any suggestions for making changes or improvements to the way we provide our services, please use the below feedback form, or send a letter to your usual surgery FTAO of the Practice Manager.

 Shore Medical operates an in-house complaints procedure as part of the NHS System for dealing with complaints.

 If you need to make a formal complaint regarding a specific issue with the service and care we provide, we would like to know about it.